 “I'm just pretty lucky with where I got dropped,” she laughs.

 Shahidi uses words like “lucky” and “grateful” a lot, a subtle way of checking her privilege.
-Indeed she doesn’t shy away from conversations about privilege and subsequently colourism.
-Her name is thrown around often with Zendaya and Amandla Stenberg as examples of mixed-race actresses who owe some of their success to Hollywood’s colourism problem; the argument is that they get roles actresses with darker complexions do not.
+Indeed she doesn’t shy away from conversations about privilege and subsequently colorism.
+Her name is thrown around often with Zendaya and Amandla Stenberg as examples of mixed-race actresses who owe some of their success to Hollywood’s colorism problem; the argument is that they get roles actresses with darker complexions do not.
 Shahidi says she has “many privileges,” and having lighter skin and 3C hair is one of them.
 She paraphrases activist Janaya Future Khan to define privilege as “not by what you have to go through, but what you haven't had to go through.”

-“So many times in the conversation, [colourism is used] as a straight up denial of blackness,” she says.
+“So many times in the conversation, [colorism is used] as a straight up denial of blackness,” she says.
 “We use it as a denial of any sort of experience versus using it as an affirmation that there are things that I haven't had to go through, and the reason that I'm probably not aware of them is that I haven't had to go through them.,” She adds: “Having a mother with the exact same face, but with different skin tones, has always made it a conversation in our family.”

 Those family conversations have also informed how Shahidi hopes to use her privilege.